mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-11-29-uinstalling-levers-into-your-nervous-system.md

 This is not becoming invulnerable.
 It is becoming *un-hijackable* — not by shutting down, but by seeing the pattern before it runs.

 Most of the levers into our nervous systems were installed long before today.
-You can uninstall them the way patterns were installed: through awareness, honesty, practice.
+You can uninstall them through awareness, practice, and retraining.

 When the lever no longer triggers the old response,
 our choices return to center,